Skip to main content

 Map of America with charts and graphs: Anxiety Statistics

-All of us have felt anxiety one time or another, whether it be before a big test or public speaking.
+All of us have felt anxiety at one time or another, whether it be before a big test or public speaking.
 However, some people experience anxiety more than others.
-Disproportionate amounts of anxiety can sometimes be caused by an underlying issue, most commonly, an anxiety disorder.
-In this article, we will discuss the symptoms, causes, prevalence, and treatments for those managing anxiety.
+Disproportionate amounts of anxiety can sometimes be caused by an underlying issue—most commonly an anxiety disorder.
+The statistics in this article highlight the symptoms, causes, prevalence, and treatments of anxiety to help provide a better understanding of anxiety disorders and how they affect society.

 What is anxiety?

-Anxiety is the body’s response to worry and fear.
-“However, [anxiety] is not that simple as there is a wide range of how deeply anxiety affects people and to what extent it interferes with their quality of life,“ says Sanam Hafeez, Psy.D, a neuropsychologist in New York City and faculty member at Columbia University.
+Simply put, anxiety is the body’s response to worry and fear.
+“However, [anxiety] is not that simple, as there is a wide range of how deeply anxiety affects people and to what extent it interferes with their quality of life,“ says Sanam Hafeez, PsyD, a neuropsychologist in New York City and faculty member at Columbia University.

-There is a multitude of anxiety disorders that cause anxiety, worry, and stress due to social interactions, personal health, work, or a particular phobia.
-Types of anxiety disorders include panic disorder, generalized anxiety disorder, agoraphobia (the fear of places that might cause feelings of anxiety), specific phobia, social anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and separation anxiety disorder.
+According to the National Institute of Mental Health (NIMH), there is a multitude of anxiety disorders that cause anxiety, worry, and stress due to social interactions, personal health, work, or a particular phobia.
+Types of anxiety disorders include:

 For many people with anxiety, their condition affects their ability to function in everyday life.
-For those with generalized anxiety disorder, symptoms can include restlessness, feeling on-edge, fatigue, difficulty concentrating, and muscle tension.
-Many anxiety disorders cause people to experience panic attacks, which are periods of intense fear triggered by an object or situation that can reach their peak within minutes.
+The NIMH reports that for those with generalized anxiety disorder, symptoms can include restlessness, feeling on edge, fatigue, difficulty concentrating, and muscle tension.
+Many anxiety disorders cause people to experience panic attacks, which are periods of intense fear triggered by an object or situation and can reach their peak within minutes.

-“Anxiety affects people in a range of ways, often depending on the nature of the anxiety,” says Jill Stoddard, Ph.D, a psychologist based in San Diego.
+“Anxiety affects people in a range of ways, often depending on the nature of the anxiety,” says Jill Stoddard, Ph.D., a psychologist based in San Diego, California.
 She says that avoidance of the triggers of anxiety is common ground for all anxiety disorders.

-“For example, people with panic disorder may stop exercising or having sex to avoid increases in negative physiological symptoms; people with agoraphobia may avoid malls, crowds, driving, or flying—any situation where they might have panic symptoms and not be able to escape or get help,” says Stoddard.
+“For example, people with panic disorder may stop exercising or having sex to avoid increases in negative physiological symptoms; people with agoraphobia may avoid malls, crowds, driving, or flying—any situation where they might have panic symptoms and not be able to escape or get help,” Dr. Stoddard says.

 Generalized anxiety disorder